jpstayfocus/java-basic-and-beyond/README.md

 ## 👉 Loops

-code snipet can be found here
+code snipet can be found [here](https://github.com/jpstayfocus/java-basic-and-beyond/new/main) loops - constraint that allows us to repeat a block of codes

 - For loops